monikatomanek/monikatomanek-ux.github.io/ux-learning-resources.md

 Alongside my university studies, I write practical learning resources about UX and interface design.

 Many UX books either focus heavily on theory or show polished designs without explaining how the thinking process works.
-My goal was to create clear, practical guides that explain **how UX design actually happens in real projects**, from early research to prototyping and evaluation.
+My goal was to create clear, practical guides that explain how UX design happens in real projects, from early research to prototyping and evaluation.

-Both books focus on **learning by doing**, using examples, exercises, and realistic scenarios rather than abstract terminology.
+Both books focus on learning by doing, using examples, exercises, and realistic scenarios rather than abstract terminology.

 ---